barnyp/tpl_airbyte_dbt_dagster_postgres/README.md

 ## 3. Setting Up the dbt Project

 [dbt (data build tool)](https://www.getdbt.com/) allows you to transform your data by writing, documenting, and executing SQL workflows.
-Setting up the dbt project requires specifying connection details for your data platform, in this case, BigQuery.
+Setting up the dbt project requires specifying connection details for your data platform, in this case, Postgres.
 Here’s a step-by-step guide to help you set this up:

 1. **Navigate to the dbt Project Directory**: